What Is Root Cause Analysis in Aviation SMS

 - Proactive risk management is activities performed on hazards, risk, and controls BEFORE a safety event occurs; and

-- Reactive risk management is activities performed on hazard on hazards, risk and controls IN RESPONSE TO a safety event.
+- Reactive risk management is activities performed on hazards, risk, and controls IN RESPONSE TO a safety event.

 With this understanding, we would call root cause analysis reactive, as it is often performed in response to safety incidents.
 Corrective, preventative, and detective actions that are implemented in response to safety incidents would likewise be considered reactive.